optimization

 What Happens to Solar Panels in Snow and Ice?

-Snow accumulation temporarily blocks sunlight and drops output to near zero.
-But the effect isn't usually long-lived.
-Panels are mounted at an angle (typically 20-45 degrees), and snow slides off within one to two days of a storm, especially once the sun's warmed the panel surface slightly.
+Snow blocks sunlight and drops output to near zero, but not for long.
+Panels sit at 20-45 degrees, and snow slides off within one to two days, especially once the sun warms the surface.
+A few cold effects actually help:

 How Do You Maximize Solar Output in Both Hot and Cold Climates?